 “Dr. Patish's orthotics have changed my life!
 I can walk for hours with no pain.”Google · Sarah Tang · Mar 2022

-“For fifteen years I saw countless doctors.
-Dr. Patish was the only one that got it right.”Google · A. Holston · Jan 2023
+“For fifteen years I saw countless doctors for pain in the ball of my foot.
+Dr. Patish's diagnosis was dead on.”Google · A. Holston · Jan 2023

 “I wish I could give Dr. Patish 10 stars!!!
 He has literally been a life changer.”Yelp · Troy E. · Aug 2019